Shhezita/FIX/README.md

 ## **1. Download GeForce Experience [v3.20.3.63](https://fichiers.touslesdrivers.com/64580/GeForce_Experience_v3.20.3.63.exe)**
 Uninstall current GFExperience app from control panel.
 Not the drivers, just the Experience app

+Sign in into GFE with nvidia account.
+Its recomeneded to create a temp mail account as it will later not be needed for anything.
 <p align="center">
   <img src="https://github.com/Shhezita/FIX/assets/32721494/43a13c81-9904-4594-aa71-446961266be3" />
 </p>